orzesmatteo/challenge-milkman/README.md

 # Project Structure

 The project is composed of different modules:

 - __challenge-common__: Common library containing some constants used by other modules
-- __challenge-da__: Library containing JPA Entities
+- __challenge-dao__: Library containing JPA Entities
 - __challenge-dto__: Library containing dto used as input and output for REST APIs
 - __challenge-mapper__: Mapping library used to convert dao to dto one way or another
+- __challenge-route-calculator__: Library containing different implementation of route calculator
 - __challenge-server__: Actual Spring Boot Application importing all the other libraries, exposes Rest Controllers and beans responsible of the application business logic.

 ### TODOS

-- complete mapper module
 - complete business logic
 - introduce controller advice to handle exceptions
-- write unit tests and configure jacoco plugin for test report

 ### EXTRAS